 A: No. The CPO® examination must be taken in a secure testing environment.
 The presence of an authorized proctor is necessary to initiate the examination and monitor the examination process.

-A: The examination is in a format that is very easy to use.
-You will have an opportunity at the test center to complete a five minute computer tutorial prior to starting your actual examination.
+A: No. The examination is in a format that is very easy to use.
+You will have an opportunity at the test center to complete a five-minute computer tutorial prior to starting your actual examination.

 You will receive an email with your Examination Admission letter once you have successfully scheduled your examination online.
 The admission letter provides a special code needed to access your examination, along with detailed information regarding the testing process.
-This includes the center location, weather policies, what to bring and when to arrive.
+This includes the center location, test site policies, what to bring and when to arrive.

 Temperatures may vary at the test site, so dress in order to be most comfortable should there be extreme heat or air-conditioning.

 A: Immediately contact the proctor who will work with ISO-Quality Testing, Inc. personnel to resolve the issue as quickly as possible.
 You will still have a full two hours to complete the examination.
 In the event of a power outage, the completed portion of your examination will be saved; when the power returns, you will be able to pick up where you left off.

 A: Yes.
-Questions can be bookmarked, and returned to at a later point in the exam.
+You may bookmark a question and return to it at any time during the two-hour testing period.
 Be sure to answer all questions, as only answered questions are scored.

 A: Yes.
-You can bookmark, review and change your answers.
+You can bookmark, review and change any of your answers.

 A: Yes.
 Scratch paper is provided at the test center.
 The scratch paper will be destroyed after you have completed your examination.

-A: Two hours is allowed for the examination.
+A: You will have two hours to complete the examination.
 The timer begins once you complete the tutorial.

 A: Yes.
 All testing centers are compliant with the Americans with Disabilities Act (ADA) or equivalent regulations when administered in other countries.

 A: In most cases, the proctor will give you your preliminary pass/fail result at the testing center once you have completed your exam.
-Even with a pass result, the CPO® designation is not official until you receive your CPO® notification and certificate.
+Even with a pass result, the CPO® designation is not official until you receive your CPO® notification and certificate in the mail.